 What problems can Dentofacial Orthodontics and/or Orthodontics treat?

 A wide range of dental problems can be treated.
 Many of these problems are tied to malocclusion (improper bite).
-Such a condition can significantly impact clarity of speech, chewing ability and facial harmony.
+Such a condition can significantly impact the clarity of speech, chewing ability and facial harmony.
 In addition, a severe malocclusion can also contribute to several serious dental and physical conditions such as breathing difficulties, TMJ or jaw joint disorders, periodontal disease and tooth decay.
 It is important to seek treatment early to avoid expensive restorative procedures in the future.
 The orthodontics may work alone but, where necessary, will work in with an orthodontist to solve special problems.

 The typical irregularities requiring orthopedic treatment are as follows:

-- To achieve harmonic facial proportions
+- To achieve harmonic facial proportions.

-- To obtain a healthy passage of air and to overcome problems in the TMJ or jaw joint, among other issues
+- To obtain a healthy passage of air and to overcome problems in the TMJ or jaw joint, among other issues.

 - Overcrowding: An overcrowded mouth means there is insufficient space within the jaw for all adult teeth to fit naturally.
 Overcrowding may lead to displaced, rotated or completely misaligned teeth.

 - Overbite: An overbite refers to the protrusion of the maxilla (upper jaw) relative to the mandible (lower jaw).
 An overbite gives the smile a “toothy” appearance and the chin looks like it has receded.

 - Underbite: An underbite, also known as a negative underjet, refers to the protrusion of the mandible (lower jaw) in relation to the maxilla (upper jaw).
 An underbite makes the chin look overly prominent.
 Developmental delays and genetic factors generally cause underbites and overbites.